bpbond/srdb/README.md

-calculations				|	Directory of spreadsheets (generally data estimated from figures) corrections-additions.xls	|	Excel workbook for corrections/additions expanded_field_notes.txt	|	More info on some fields and their uses LICENSE | The SRDB uses the MIT license, a short, simple, and permissive license requiring only preservation of copyright and license notices
-README.md					|	Generates this README
-srdb-data_fields.txt		|	Metadata for the srdb-data file srdb-data.csv				|	Main database
+calculations				|	Directory of spreadsheets (generally data estimated from figures) corrections-additions.xls	|	Excel workbook for corrections/additions expanded_field_notes.txt	|	More info on some fields and their uses LICENSE | The SRDB uses the MIT license, which is short, simple, and permissive README.md					|	Generates this README srdb-data_fields.txt		|	Metadata for the srdb-data file srdb-data.csv				|	Main database